|

 215. Do you break drumsticks?
 Common

-break are; Playing too hard with a thin stick, hitting the rims
+reasons drumsticks break are; Playing too hard with a thin stick, hitting the rims

 too frequently, hitting the cymbals at the wrong angle, using